-We believe our patents, trademarks and other intellectual property rights are an important factor in maintaining our technological advantage, although no one patent is considered essential to our success.
-Typically, we will seek to protect our intellectual technology in all jurisdictions where we believe the cost of such protection is warranted.
+We believe our patents, trademarks, trade secrets and other intellectual property rights are an important factor in maintaining our technological advantage, although no single one of these is considered essential to our success.
+Typically, we will seek to protect our intellectual property, including through the use of appropriate confidentiality agreements, legal enforcement proceedings and by other means, in all jurisdictions where we believe the cost of such protection is warranted.
 While we have patented some of our key technologies, we do not patent all of our proprietary technology even where regarded as patentable.
-In addition to patents, in many instances we protect our trade secrets through confidentiality agreements with our employees and our clients.